 - 1 dash Salt (or to taste0

 - Put the chicken in a large stockpot or Dutch oven with the onion, carrot, and celery.
 Add the cold water to the pot.

 - In a bouquet garni bag combine the parsley, peppercorns, thyme leaves, and bay leaf.
 Tie securely and add to the pot.

 - Bring the chicken mixture to a full boil.
 Skim off any scum which rises to the top.
 Reduce heat to low, partially cover the pot, and simmer for about 2 hours.
 Keep it at a simmer or gentle boil.
 If boiled, the stock will become cloudy.
-Note: The stock can also be cooked, uncovered, in a 200° F oven for about 6 hours.
-This is a good option if your burners won't cooperate with the low simmer.
-An induction burner is a good option as well.
+Note: The stock can also be cooked, uncovered, in a 200 F oven for about 6 hours.
+Cooking the stock in the oven is a good option if your burners won't cooperate with the low simmer.
+A portable induction burner is a good option as well.

 - The stock should be slightly reduced and flavorful.

 - Strain the stock, pressing as much of the liquid out of the solids as possible.
-Skim off fat or put in a gravy separator.
-Or refrigerate for several hours.
+Skim off fat or put in a fat separator.
+Or refrigerate the stock for a few hours.
 The fat will rise to the surface and harden, making it very easy to remove.
-Discard the fat and season the stock with salt, to taste.
+Discard the fat and season the stock with salt, if desired.

 - The stock may be boiled at this point if a more concentrated stock is desired.

 - Ladle the stock into 1 or 2-cup wide-mouth canning jars or freezer containers, leaving at least 1 inch of headspace.* Label with the date.
 Refrigerate for 3 to 4 days or freeze for 3 to 4 months.